 The solution to password recycling may be easier to implement than previously thought, according to a recent paper

-What are the emotional triggers and errors in judgment that make you fall for an online scam?
+What are the emotional triggers and errors in judgment that make you fall victim to scammers?

 The microblogging platform is assuring its users that has found no evidence that any data was actually stolen

 Customers see their admin credentials stolen and their servers infected with Linux/ChachaDDoS

 ESET research reveals a successor to the infamous BlackEnergy APT group targeting critical infrastructure, quite possibly in preparation for damaging attacks